frcs/quizml/README.md

 Tool for converting a list of questions in yaml/markdown to a BlackBoard test or to a Latex exam source file

-Here is a quick example of a `quiz.yaml` file.
+Here is a minimal example of a `quiz.yaml` file.
 You write the questions in a YAML file, using a Markdown syntax:

 ```yaml